arnkov/Theia/README.md

  It's written, to fit my personal needs, so you might or might not find it useful.

  Features:
- -Video playback and effects
+ Video playback and effects
- -Shader livecoding
+ Shader livecoding
- -Lua livecoding
+ Lua livecoding
- -Midi, OSC and sound input
+ Midi, OSC and sound input

  # Building